History

 In 1989, June also set up the Lydian Training Orchestra, providing an opportunity for younger, less advanced musicians to gain orchestral experience outside the school environment and to provide a training platform for the main orchestra.
 This was run for many years by Ethan Merrick, himself a former Lydian member.

 In 1995, only a year before her untimely death, June founded the Sevenoaks Young Musician of the Year Competition (SYMY), supported by the Sevenoaks District Arts Council, with part of the prize being the opportunity to play a concerto with Lydian (see soloists).
-The competition is still going strong, with the most recent winner, Stefan Bulyha (clarinet), performing Weber’s Clarinet Concerto No. 1 at Lydian’s 2022 Winter Concert.
+The competition is still going strong, with the most recent winner, Nirvana Che-Lai, performing Max Bruch’s Scottish Fantasy at Lydian’s Winter Concert in 2025.

 In its early days, the orchestra was conducted by Jonathan Butcher and in 1983, only seven years after its conception, the orchestra made its London debut at the Queen Elizabeth Hall.